Sleeping between Giants:

 Humorist Dave Jaffe and his wife rescued a terrier, although why anyone would is beyond them.

-Cunning, intelligent, and fleetingly thoughtful, Budleigh, this young, very social, black-and-white, cow-eyed terrier, was proof of those old adages, “Smart as a terrier” and “Did he break the skin?”
+Cunning, intelligent, and fleetingly thoughtful, this young, very social, black-and-white, cow-eyed canine is proof of those old adages, “Smart as a terrier” and “Did he break the skin?”

-Budleigh bonded quickly with his Giants 1 & 2 and as their first shelter dog, proved no more a challenge than if they’d both pursued medical degrees.
-He was more a challenge to, say, half a loaf of cornbread left on the table in a dark kitchen.
+Newly-adopted Budleigh bonds quickly with his Giants Dave and Denise, and as their first shelter dog, proves no more a challenge than if they’d both pursued medical degrees.
+He is more a challenge to, say, half a loaf of cornbread left on the table in a dark kitchen.
 But who could blame Budleigh?
 The streets taught him that talk is cheap, life is tough, and you don’t get much cornbread.